Barry Lamar Bonds

 However, that is counting without the widespread disgust that the steroid era left among fans in general, and sportswriters in particular.
 Mark McGwire and Rafael Palmeiro had already felt the wrath of voters before Bonds first became eligible for election to Cooperstown, finishing with vote totals well below what they would have received under normal circumstances.
 Bonds's presence on the ballot for the first time in 2013, alongside other first-timers Roger Clemens and Sammy Sosa, resulted in that ballot being dubbed the "steroid ballot".
 All of the avowed or suspected users were punished by voters, receiving very low vote totals in a year during which no player was elected by the BBWAA.
-In Bonds's case, he got 36.2% of the vote, a total nearly identical to that of Clemens, and well behind other first year candidates Craig Biggio, Mike Piazza and Curt Schilling, whose statistical accomplishment were nowhere near his.
+In Bonds's case, he got 36.2% of the vote, a total nearly identical to that of Clemens, and well behind other first-year candidates Craig Biggio, Mike Piazza and Curt Schilling, whose statistical accomplishments were nowhere near his.
 In 2014, he failed to progress at all, falling to 34.7% of the total.
-With the very strong climate against PED users continuing to prevail among BBWAA members, it is unclear that Bonds will be able to overcome their aversion and gain election in the foreseeable future.
+With the very strong climate against PED users continuing to prevail among BBWAA members, it was unclear at that point that Bonds would be able to overcome their aversion and gain election in the foreseeable future.
 In 2015, he received 36.8% and in 2016, 44.3%.
 In 2017, he finally passed the 50% mark, just behind Clemens, obtaining 53.8% of the vote.
 Like Clemens, he stalled in 2018, with 56.4%, his percentage only going up because there were fewer ballots that year.
 He did move up a bit more in 2019, to 59.1%, just 2 votes behind Clemens, as the two were clearly moving in tandem.
 In 2020, he was up to 60.7%, now just one vote behind Clemens and he passed him in 2021, albeit by just one vote, while still falling short, at 61.8% in a year when no one was elected.
 He thus entered his final year of eligibility in 2022 unlikely to make up the ground still needed before his case was to be passed to the Veterans Committee.
 Indeed, his vote total was 66%, still significantly far from the needed total.